 The cold hard stats

-According to 2017 statistics from Global Workplace Analytics, over 3.9 million employees work at least half the time from home, which amounts to nearly 3% of the total US workforce.
+According to 2017 statistics from Global Workplace Analytics, over 3.9 million employees work at least half the time from home.
+This amounts to nearly 3% of the total US workforce.
 Employers are seeing the savings, with telecommuting saving employers over $44 billion in 2015.
 While only somewhere around 7% of employers offer a work-from-home option, that figure has grown 40% in the last five years, and will only continue.
-In 2015, over 24% of employed people worked at home in some capacity, while 68% of young job seekers entering the workforce said that the ability to work from home was important in determining what companies interested them, and employers are paying attention.
+In 2015, over 24% of employed people worked at home in some capacity, while 68% of young job seekers entering the workforce said that the ability to work from home was important in determining what companies interested them.
+Employers are paying attention.

 Just as the casual office environment influenced by startup culture swept through offices in the late 00’s, working remotely seems to be the next wave for American workers.
 It’s truly a win-win scenario: employers and employees save, gain added flexibility, and forge a new-found work/balance that yields to greater output overall.